 HUD will use one or both of the following disposition methods under the ACD Demonstration.
 HUD, in its sole discretion, will determine which of the two disposition methods to use for particular mortgages under the demonstration.

-2. Special servicing with whole loan or securitization.
-HUD may also use the special servicing disposition method under the demonstration.
+2. Other disposition methods may be used.
+HUD may also consider using the special servicing disposition method or other disposition methods under later subsequent demonstrations.
 The ACD Demonstration will not initially use this method, and HUD may decide not to use this disposition method at all during the course of the demonstration.
-Under this disposition method, servicing of the mortgage would be transferred to a default servicer.
-The default servicer will provide assistance to HUD in undertaking one or more of the following actions: (a) Foreclosing and selling the properties; (b) accumulating mortgages for a whole loan sale; and/or (c) accumulating mortgages for disposition in a securitization (with or without Federal credit enhancement).
+Under this disposition method, servicing of the mortgage may be transferred to a special servicer.
+The special servicer may provide assistance to HUD in undertaking one or more of the following actions: (a) Foreclosing and selling the properties; (b) accumulating mortgages for a whole loan sale; and/or (c) accumulating mortgages for disposition in a securitization.

-A Finding of No Significant Impact with respect to the environment has been made in accordance with HUD regulations at 24 CFR part 50, which implement section 102(2)(C) of the National Environmental Policy Act of 1969 (42 U.S.C.
-4223).
-The Finding of No Significant Impact is available for public inspection between the hours of 7:30 a.m. and 5:30 p.m. weekdays in the Office of the Rules Docket Clerk, Office of General Counsel, Room 10276, Department of Housing and Urban Development, 451 Seventh Street, SW, Washington, DC.
+A Finding of No Significant Impact with respect to the environment was prepared for the February 5, 2002 notice in accordance with HUD regulations at 24 CFR part 50, which implement section 102(2)(c) of the National Environmental Policy Act of 1969 (42 U.S.C.
+4332).
+That Finding of No Significant Impact remains applicable to this notice and is available for public inspection between the hours of 7:30 a.m. and 5:30 p.m. weekdays in the Office of the Rules Docket Clerk, Office of General Counsel, Room 10276, Department of Housing and Urban Development, 451 Seventh Street, SW., Washington, DC.
+Start Printed Page 66042

 Executive Order 13132, Federalism